-C-TPAT minimum security criteria in effect
+C-TPAT minimum-security criteria in effect

 A phased implementation schedule has been implemented and applies to all US/Canada and US/Mexico highway carrier members.

-Where a highway carrier does not control a specific element of their supply chain, such as a trucking yard, terminal, handling of trailers, or process subject to these criteria, the highway carrier must work with these business partners to ensure that pertinent security measures are in place and adhered to throughout their supply chain.
+Where a highway carrier does not control a specific element of its supply chain, such as a trucking yard, terminal, handling of trailers, or process subject to these criteria, the highway carrier must work with these business partners to ensure that pertinent security measures are in place and adhered to throughout their supply chain.

 © 2013 Penton Media Inc.

 Acceptable Use Policy blog comments powered by Disqus